 - Imaging is not an acceptable substitute for comprehensive manual clinical testing done by an orthopedist, osteopath or physio.

 - Back sprains and strains do not appear on medical images

 - Many images will reveal some age-related wear-and-tear on the spine and surrounding structures but this is not evidence of "damage" which would necessarily cause pain

 - Back pain is a complex process, which may involve the structures indicated on the scan, but it may not

 - 80% of the pain we experience is process by the limbic system, which means that a lot of what we feel is overblown feedback coming from the nervous system.
 That includes fear, movement avoidance, deconditioning, pain oversensitization and many other factors.

-Get the scans if you need to, but be prepared for horrible-sounding results which may not be the source of your ongoing discomfort.
+So get the scans if you have a strong urge to "see for yourself" or if your doctor absolutely requires them, but be prepared for horrible-sounding results which may or may not be the source of your ongoing discomfort.